dylan-davidson/Core-Connect-4/Core.md

 </code></pre>
 FEN string for above board: <code>2x1oo1/2x4/7/7/7/7 x</code>

-To read this: The first row has "2x1oo1" which is read as 2 spaces, an 'x' token, 1 space, an 'o' token, an 'o' token, then a final space.
+<i>To read this:</i> The first row has <code>2x1oo1</code> which is read as 2 spaces, an 'x' token, 1 space, an 'o' token, an 'o' token, then a final space.
 The leading '/' means that this ends the row, and the next row begins.

 ## Details on: int piecesInDirection(int row, int col, int dRow, int dCol) const